ovh/docs/pages/web/domains/dns_zone_edit/guide.en-ca.md

 ### Step 1: Access the area for managing your domain’s OVH DNS zone

-First of all, log in to your [OVH Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Domains`{.action} in the services bar on the left-hand side, then choose the domain name concerned.
+First of all, log in to your [OVHcloud Control Panel](https://www.ovh.com/auth/?action=gotomanager){.external}, click `Domains`{.action} in the services bar on the left-hand side, then choose the domain name concerned.
 Go to the `DNS Zone`{.action} tab.

-The table that opens will display your domain name’s configuration at OVH.
+The table that opens will display your domain name’s configuration at OVHcloud.
 It is made up of several DNS records (one per row in the table).
 You can filter the table's contents by DNS record type, or by domain name.

 ![dnszone](images/edit-dns-zone-ovh-control-panel.png){.thumbnail}